Skip to content

 8. Bibliothèque nationale de France (The National and University Library):

-After the return of the city to French authority, debate arose as to whether to keep the library or renovate it.
+After the city’s return to French authority, debate arose over whether to keep the library or renovate it.
 Eventually, the government decided to keep the library.
-The library now holds about 3 million volumes which is the second largest collection in France.
+The library now holds about 3 million volumes, the second-largest collection in France.

 1. André-Malraux Media Library:

-This public community library is the largest public library in eastern France.
-The library is located at a former port building and the library was inaugurated in 2008.
-The media library occupies six floors of which five are open to the public.
+This public community library is the largest in eastern France.
+It is located in a former port building and was inaugurated in 2008.
+The media library occupies six floors, five of which are open to the Public.

 Festivals and Events in Strasbourg

-The city of Strasbourg hosts multiple festivals and events around the year.
-Some of these take place at the Strasbourg city of Music and Dance.
+Strasbourg hosts multiple festivals and events throughout the year, some of which take Place in the city’s Music and Dance district.

 1. Festival Musica (September – October):

-This celebration of contemporary classical music is the most famous festival in Strasbourg.
-This festival is a testament to the city’s long and rich musical history, all genres of music are played to entertain the visitors.
+This celebration of contemporary classical music is Strasbourg’s most famous festival.
+It is a testament to the city’s long and rich musical history, and all genres of music are played to entertain visitors.

-From orchestral pieces, jazz, rock and multimedia creations.
-The festival is based on two principles, Creation and Freedom.
-Both artists and the public are free to experiment with different styles of music and question their understanding of music.
-The festival is held annually since 1983.
+The festival features orchestral pieces, jazz, rock, and multimedia creations.
+It is based on two principles: Creation and Freedom.
+Both artists and the Public are free to experiment with different styles of music and question their understanding of music.
+The festival has been held annually since 1983.

 Christmas decorations in Strasbourg